 27.1 Creating a Clock

 Now, you are ready for the coding.
-Actually you would be surprise that what you need to create a clock is only a one-line code, that is:
+Actually, you would be surprised that what you need to create a clock is only a one-line code, that is:

 Label1.Text = TimeOfDay